hadronized/blog/Luminance_Vertex_Arrays.md

 Now, the teapot would have several vertices.
 Approximately, let’s state the teapot has five vertices – yeah, ugly teapot.
-We can represent such vertices in an interleaved arrays by simply recording them in a list or an array:
+We can represent such vertices in an interleaved array by simply recording them in a list or an array:

 ![Interleaved](http://phaazon.net/pub/interleaved.png)